 Too often, retailers run their eCommerce sites completely separate from their Point of Sale (POS).
 Synchronizing these two operations saves time, eliminates manual data entry, prevents errors, and optimizes your end-to-end order fulfillment process.

-An OMS that unifies your brick and mortar operations with your eCommerce platform will automatically sync inventory and order data, creating a centralized repository that will make your sales process smoother.
+An Omni Channel Order Management System that unifies your brick and mortar operations with your eCommerce platform will automatically sync inventory and order data, creating a centralized repository that will make your sales process smoother.

 15. WMS integration

 A warehouse management system (WMS) is a type of software that tracks and manages day-to-day operations in a warehouse.
 These systems use automation to track inventory and shipments, ensuring orders are fulfilled at a quick pace and with high accuracy.
 An OMS that enables integration with your WMS will tremendously enhance your company’s order efficiency and boost customer satisfaction.

 Finding an OMS that meets your company’s needs is a challenging process.
 Sometimes, it’s hard to know where to start.
 We’ve prepared a list of 25 questions that will help you in evaluating your system.
 These questions serve as a great starting point: they force you to think critically and consider the capabilities your OMS might be missing.

 - Is it a cloud-based technology with managed service?

 - Does it provide APIs to integrate with other systems?

 - Are all the features out of the box or it will need additional programming?